FEISystems/ms-macwis-prototype/README.md

 **Caseworker Perspective**

-The Requirements Team, including FEi’s PO and Business Analyst, analyzed the needs expressed by caseworkers during the Caseworker Q&A session held as part of this procurement on Friday, September 9, 2016.
+FEi’s PO and Business Analyst, analyzed the needs expressed by caseworkers during the Caseworker Q&A session held as part of this procurement on Friday, September 9, 2016.
 The recorded call was transcribed, see [Mississippi Caseworker Q&A Transcript](./artifacts/Research Documents/Mississippi_Caseworker_Q&A_Transcript.pdf).
 Our team reviewed the transcription and highlighted themes that emerged throughout the call.
 Caseworkers expressed particular interest in several features and improvements to the current search portal.
 Our team’s prototype incorporates the following enhancements:

 1. Geographic searches/ability to search by radius
 2. Advanced search capabilities to narrow down providers